-Neal D. Presa is a Filipino American pastor theologian presently serving as Associate Pastor of the Village Community Presbyterian Church (Rancho Santa Fe, CA), Visiting Professor of Practical Theology at International Theological Seminary (West Covina, CA), Visiting Professor and Scholar at Union Theological Seminary (Dasmariñas, Philippines), Research Fellow of Practical and Missional Theology at the University of the Free State (Bloemfontein, South Africa), Fellow with The Center for Pastor Theologians (Oak Park, IL), and Chairman of the Board of Trustees of the Presbyterian Foundation, the fiduciary of the Presbyterian Church (U.S.A.) which stewards and manages over $2 billion in assets and disburses about $73 million annually to support mission and ministries in the Unites States and around the world.
+Neal D. Presa is a Filipino American pastor theologian presently serving as Associate Pastor and Coordinator of the Faith & Work Initiative of the Village Community Presbyterian Church (Rancho Santa Fe, California), Visiting Professor of Practical Theology at International Theological Seminary (West Covina, California), Visiting Professor and Scholar (Senior Visiting Professor of Pastoral Ministry and Leadership effective September 1, 2021) at Union Theological Seminary (Dasmariñas, Philippines), Research Fellow of Practical and Missional Theology at the University of the Free State (Bloemfontein, South Africa), Fellow with The Center for Pastor Theologians (Oak Park, Ilinois), and Chairman of the Board of Trustees of the Presbyterian Foundation, the fiduciary of the Presbyterian Church (U.S.A.) which stewards and manages over $2 billion in assets and disburses about $73 million annually to support mission and ministries in the Unites States and around the world.

-His previous academic and pastoral appointments include: Extraordinary Associate Professor of Practical Theology with the North-West University in Potchefstroom, South Africa, Pastor of Middlesex Presbyterian Church (Middlesex, NJ), PhD External Examiner with the Faculty of Theology of the University of Stellenbosch, South Africa, Affiliate Assistant Professor of Worship and Preaching for New Brunswick Theological Seminary, Adjunct Assistant Professor of Worship at Fuller Theological Seminary, and Adjunct Instructor at Somerset Christian College (now Pillar College).
+His previous academic and pastoral appointments include: Extraordinary Associate Professor of Practical Theology with the North-West University in Potchefstroom, South Africa, Pastor of Middlesex Presbyterian Church (Middlesex, New Jersey), PhD External Examiner with the Faculty of Theology of Stellenbosch University, South Africa, Affiliate Assistant Professor of Worship and Preaching for New Brunswick Theological Seminary, Adjunct Assistant Professor of Worship at Fuller Theological Seminary, and Adjunct Instructor at Somerset Christian College (now Pillar College).

 In 2012, he was elected the Moderator of the 220th General Assembly of the Presbyterian Church (U.S.A.), the highest elected official of the 1.9-million member denomination’s national governing council.
 As Moderator, he represented the Assembly and the denomination in various ecumenical, mission, ecclesiastical, and civic settings in 35 states and several countries including Cuba, Korea, Lebanon, Egypt, Japan, the Philippines, France, Scotland, The White House, and The Hoover Institution.